 Hosts can spot fake personalization instantly.

-Avoid feigned admiration: If you're not a fan of the show, there's no need to suggest you are.
-Dropping the title of a recent episode does nothing to convince the host that you 'get' their audience.
-Instead, share how you found their show (ex, researching on behalf of a client) and express an understanding of their audience and goals.
-Hosts need to know that you SEE the work they're doing.
+If you're not a fan of the show, there's no need to suggest you are.
+Dropping the title of a recent episode does nothing to convince the host that you "get" their audience.
+Instead, share how you found their show (for example, researching on behalf of a client) and express an understanding of their audience and goals.
+Hosts need to know that you see the work they're doing.
 They don't need you to be a fan.

 This is crucial.
 You don't have to pretend you've been listening for years.
 You can be honest that you're reaching out on behalf of a client.
 What matters is demonstrating that you understand: